androbaza/RRR_robot_simulation/README.md

 ### Untuned accuracy:
 ![graphs](https://github.com/androbaza/RRR_robot_simulation/blob/main/Inverse%20Kinematics%20lab7/original%20result.png)

 First, the size of the dataset was increased from 5000 to 20000 entries.
-The dataset generation took the most time of the training process - around 20 minutes on 2-core 2.4 GHz Intel i5-4258U CPU.
+The dataset generation took the most time of the training process - around 20 minutes on 2-core 2.4 GHz Intel i5-4258U CPU, 8Gb RAM.
 The dataset was generated one time and saved.

 The initial learning rate was chosen 0.01, and lr schedule was made to be peicewise with decay of 0.2 every 4 epochs.
 Differen batch sizes were tried, the range of 200-300 showed the best results.
 5 fully connected layers with sizes 128, 128, 64, 64, each with relu activation functions and an output layer of size 5 and a Regression.
 The training took around 30-200 seconds each time, depending on the batch size.
+About every third training freezed (the training window went unresponsive, MATLAB 2020a.
+I guess this is just my weak hardware).
 An error as low as **8.5%** was achieved.
 ### Tuned training:
 ![graphs](https://github.com/androbaza/RRR_robot_simulation/blob/main/Inverse%20Kinematics%20lab7/tuned%20training.png)
 ### Tuned accuracy: